 Building Efficient Software Test Reports

-The Test Report is a document that contains a summary of all test activities and test results.
-It should provide an assessment on how well the testing is performed or where the needs still need to be met.
-Based on the test report, stakeholders will evaluate the quality of the tested product and make decisions on next steps of the software delivery.
+The Software Test Reports are documents that contain a summary of all test activities and test results.
+It should provide an assessment of how well the testing is performed or where the needs still need to be met.
+Based on the test report, stakeholders will evaluate the quality of the tested product and make decisions on the next steps of the software delivery.

 What goes into a test report?

-A test report should contain the necessary details that stakeholders are looking for in frequent updates.
+Software test reports should contain the necessary details that stakeholders are looking for in frequent updates.
 Keep in mind that all information listed should support making decisions on next steps for the project.
 Typical areas include:

 Information on what the testing project includes and deliverables to expect.
 This information should include the project/product name, version, and description of the project.